I Ain't Superstitious: Jeff Beck version

 English rock guitarist Jeff Beck recorded "I Ain't Superstitious" for the 1968 debut album Truth featuring Rod Stewart on vocals.
 Called "a well-known classic-rock-radio staple", Beck's version is "an inventive and inspired recording that manages to inject even more power into the updated arrangement".
 The song's prominent feature is Beck's guitar work: "At every break, Beck's aqueous wah-wah tone makes his instrument sound like it's talking".
-His version was ranked number 86 on Rolling Stones list of the "100 Greatest Guitar Songs of All Time".
+His version was ranked number 86 on Rolling Stone's list of the "100 Greatest Guitar Songs of All Time", and was featured in Martin Scorsese's 1995 film Casino.